AlexsJones/kubernetes-nifi-cluster/README.md

 ### Prerequisites

+- This example is using Google Cloud Platform persistent volumes for its backing store (easy to convert to AWS).
 - Requires [vortex](https://github.com/AlexsJones/vortex)
   - Requires golang installed and on the path
   - Can be installed with `go get github.com/AlexsJones/vortex`